grammyjs/nestjs/README.md

 -   [@grammyjs/nest](packages/grammy-nestjs) - The NestJS / grammY plugin source code
 -   [sample-echo-bot](packages/sample-echo-bot) - a sample echo-bot written in NestJS
+-   [sample-firebase-bot](packages/sample-firebase-bot) - the echo-bot written in NestJS using Firebase Functions for a serverless implementation

 ## Building